 Super Healthy Asparagus!

-Because of their fiber content, they help us improve our digestion, plus since they are a good source of potassium, they can aid in lowering blood preassure.
-This green stem like veggies are pretty magical, don’t you think?
+Asparagus is amazing.
+Nutritious, low in calories and a great source of fiber, folate, and vitamins A, C, and K. Because of their fiber content, they help improve our digestion, plus since they are a good source of potassium, they can aid in lowering blood pressure.
+These green stem-like veggies are pretty magical, don’t you think?

-Lemon Asparagus: Quick & Easy Side Dish!
+Lemon Asparagus: Quick & Easy Side Dish

-This roasted asparagus recipe is so versatile that you could even ditch the pan make them in the grill, barbecue, or oven!
+This roasted asparagus recipe is so versatile that you could even ditch the pan to make them in the grill, barbecue, or oven!